Twice Sequential Monte Carlo for Tree Search: Background

-\paragraph{Sequential Halving with MCTS} Due to the compute budget $B$ being known in advance in many cases in practice, in GumbelAlpha/MuZero \citep[GA/MZ,][]{gumbel_mz}, the authors propose to separate MCTS to two processes: a \textit{simple-regret} minimization at the root $s_0$ through the Sequential-Halving \citep[SH,][]{sh} algorithm.
-At all other nodes the original MCTS process is used.
-SH begins with a set $| A_1|= m_1$ of actions to search and a total search budget $B$.
-SH then divides the search budget equally across $i=1,\dots,\log_2 m_1$ iterations.
-The per-iteration budget itself is divided equally across the actions searched this iteration $A_i$ .
-As its name suggests, SH halves the number of actions that are searched each iteration by taking the top half according to a certain statistic, $ \argtop \I_{GMZ}(\pi_\theta, Q_i)(s_0)$ in the case of GA/MZ.
-As a result, at each iteration the search budget for the remaining actions doubles.
-After the final iteration the algorithm returns the improved policy $\pi_{improved}(s_0) = \I_{GMZ}(\pi_\theta, Q_{\log_2 m_1})(s_0), $ and the value of the root state $ V_{search}(s_0) = \sum_{a \in A_1} \pi_{improved}(a|s_0)Q_{\log_2 m_1}(s_0, a) $.
+\paragraph{Sequential Halving for policy improvement at the root} The search policy of MCTS was originally designed to optimize for \textit{cumulative} regret. \citet{gumbel_mz} observed that since the search budget is often known in advance however, it is better to optimize the search at the root for \textit{simple regret} rather than cumulative regret.
+Motivated by that observation, they developed GumbelMCTS, respectively driving the learning of a new variant of A/MZ (GumbelA/MZ).

+GumbelMCTS replaces the search policy at the root with the Sequential-Halving \citep[SH,][]{sh} \textit{simple-regret} minimization algorithm which provides almost-optimality guarantees for simple-regret best-action identification in a bandit with stationary returns.
+Once search has concluded, GumbelMCTS returns the action identified by SH to take in the environment as well as the improved policy $\pi_{search}(s) $ and root value $ V_{search}(s) $ as defined above.

-\paragraph{Sequential Monte Carlo} (SMC) methods approximate a sequence of \textit{target distributions} $p_t(x_{0:t})$ using \textit{proposal distributions} $u_t(x_t \mid x_{0:t-1})$.
-At each time step $t \in \{0, \dots, T\}$, $N$ particles $x_t^n$ with weights $w_t^n$ are updated via \textit{mutation, correction, and selection} \citep{chopin2004central}. \textit{Mutation}: each trajectory $x_{0:t-1}^n$ is extended by sampling $ x_t^n \sim u_t(x_t \mid x_{0:t-1}^n). $ \textit{Correction}: The weights are updated to account for the target distribution, such that the set of weighted particles $\{x_t^n, w_t^n\}_{n=1}^N$ approximates expectations under the target:
+\paragraph{Sequential Monte Carlo} (SMC) methods approximate a sequence of \textit{target distributions} $p_t(x_{1:t})$ using \textit{proposal distributions} $u_t(x_{1:t})$.
+At each time step $t \in \{1, \dots, T\}$, $N$ particles $x_t^n$ with weights $w_t^n$ are updated via \textit{mutation, correction, and selection} \citep{chopin2004central}. \textit{Mutation}: each trajectory $x_{1:t-1}^n$ is extended by sampling $ x_t^n \sim u_t(x_t \mid x_{1:t-1}^n). $ \textit{Correction}: The weights are updated using \textit{importance sampling} such that the set of weighted particles $\{x_t^n, w_t^n\}_{n=1}^N$ approximates expectations under the target: